History of the Area

 The Run By the Sea promotes the development of the coastal rail trail from Davenport to Santa Cruz - so why isn't the run between Davenport and Santa Cruz?
 Because the government agency that owns it (SCCRTC)

 does not yet permit open public use of the rail corridor.
-They are working hard to make a permanent trail and have produced a Master Plan for the Rail Trail.
+They are working hard with groups like Land Trust of Santa Cruz County to fund a permanent trail and have produced a Master Plan for the Rail Trail.

 Here are a few images of rail trails in other parts of the country (some have active train service)